helfy18/helfy18/README.md

 - 👋 Hi, I’m @helfy18
 - 👀 I’m interested in game development and would love to work in that industry!
 - 🌱 I’m currently learning Software Engineering at Uvic.
-This semester has been about operating systems and theory of computation.
+I have been working at PCIC for this semester!

 <!---
 helfy18/helfy18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.